Ariff1422/Verity/README.md

 3. **Pipeline**
    - Apply augmentation during training or store augmented versions.
+   - Use the inital Gradient-Boosting Model to expand labelled set
    - Keep a mapping of original to augmented samples for traceability.

 4. **Quality Check**